New York Private Finance logo

 New York Private Finance is a wholly-owned subsidiary of Emigrant Bank, one of the oldest and largest privately owned banks in the United States since 1850.
 The company specializes in non-dilutive financing for entrepreneurs and investors who hold alternative or illiquid assets but lack traditional liquid collateral.

 NYPF provides credit facilities ranging from $5 million to $30 million, structured with 3-6 year maturities and floating interest rates with participating interest components.
 Borrowers pledge diversified baskets of illiquid or hard-to-value assets—primarily private stock—as collateral.
-The company explicitly serves middle-market entrepreneurs and works closely with financial intermediaries including investment advisors, capital raising specialists, and M&A consultants.
+The company explicitly serves middle-market entrepreneurs and works closely with financial intermediaries including investment advisors, capital raising staff context, and M&A consultants.

 What distinguishes NYPF is its focus on an underserved niche: borrowers with substantial net worth concentrated in illiquid holdings (private equity stakes, early-stage venture investments, restricted stock).
 Unlike traditional banks requiring liquid collateral or equity dilution, NYPF allows entrepreneurs to maintain ownership and control while accessing substantial capital.
 The company positions itself as "capital structure experts" designed to improve borrowers' personal balance sheets upon loan repayment.